 Returning to Normal

-- Optimism about a return to normal is highest among those who intend to or already have received the COVID-19 vaccine— these groups were almost twice as likely to rate their optimism 8/10 or higher compared to those who aren't planning to get the vaccine.
+- Optimism about a return to normal is highest among vaccinated consumers— these individuals were 1.3x as likely to rate their optimism 8/10 or higher compared to those who aren't planning to get the vaccine.

 - Consumers are shifting back their expectations on a return to normal.
-Last month, 61% thought they'd be back to their normal activities & behaviors by the end of Summer 2021— this month, that number is down to 53%.
+27% say they think a return to normal will happen more slowly than previously anticipated; 55% think they’ll be back to normal by the end of Summer 2021, down from 61% last month.

 - Half of consumers think their states are reopening at the right pace.
-This is highest among those who will or might get the vaccine, while those not getting the vaccine are more likely to think reopening is overdue.
+This is highest among those who are vaccinated, while those not getting the vaccine are more likely to think reopening is overdue.

-- Over a third of consumers are more concerned about COVID-19 now that some states (not necessarily their own) are reopening.
-About half say their level of concern hasn’t changed.
+- 1 in 5 consumers are more concerned about COVID-19 now that some states are reopening, while the majority (77%) say their level of concern has decreased or stayed the same.

 For past insights into consumer behavior and sentiment as it relates to the COVID-19 pandemic, check out our survey insights from March 2020 through January 2021.